Galleria dell'Accademia

 Then see the religious centre of the city: admire the Duomo, whose impressive Dome was designed by Brunelleschi, and the Baptistery of Saint John, one of the oldest buildings in Florence.
 From the religious centre, you will walk to the political centre, and enjoy a pleasant stroll through Piazza Della Signoria, surrounded by its ancient buildings and the Loggia Dei Lanzi.

 In this open-air museum, we will see original masterpieces by Giambologna and Cellini.
 From there, you'll cross the famous Ponte Vecchio, the medieval bridge on the Arno River.
-Your tour finishes with a delicious gelato (on us!) before your guide leaves you with recommendations for how to spend the remainder of your day.

 This half-day tour of Florence's Renaissance artwork and architecture is a must for all visitors.